johnmcraig/employee-manager/README.md

 ## Scope

 This is a project to demonstrate extending concepts into larger projects.
 It is an employee management system with form validation using Angular and ASP.Net Core.
-The concepts is to familiarize and combine a popular JavaScript framework with C#/ASP.Net Core, while providing Api Versioning, Controller End point testing build in, and setup integration tests for future feature implementations.
+The concepts is to familiarize and combine a popular JavaScript framework with C#/ASP.Net Core, while providing Api Versioning, Controller End-point testing, and setup integration tests for future feature implementations.

 ## Development Stack